MsgLosers/hydrusrv-docker/README.md

 user@local:hydrusrv-docker$ cp docker-compose.yml.example docker-compose.yml
 ```

+The arguments `HOST_USER_ID` and `HOST_GROUP_ID` (careful, both exist twice,
+once per image) in `docker-compose.yml` should match the UID and GID of the
+user that is going to start the containers/own the `data` directory (which will
+be mounted as a Docker volume later) on the host system.

+On a Linux-based host, any newly created files in in the `data` volume will get
+ownership by the user/group with the provided UID/GID – not only inside the
+containers, but also outside (on your host), making it inconvenient to access
+if it does not match the host user that should own the directory (and
+everything inside).
+This is because the containers share the same Linux kernel
+(and therefore the same UIDs/GIDs) with your host system.

+If you are on macOS or Windows instead, `HOST_USER_ID` and `HOST_GROUP_ID` do
+not really matter and can be kept at their defaults because the UIDs/GIDs are
+not shared with the containers and any file created inside a volume will just
+get ownership by the user/group that started the containers on the host system.

 If you do not want to change the default Docker Compose configuration, you do
-not have to make any adjustments.
+not have to make any additional adjustments.
 Otherwise, adjust as needed.
-The rest of this
+The
-guide assumes that you stick to the default configuration.
+rest of this guide assumes that you stick to the default configuration.

-Next, copy the hydrusrv database template to the `data` directory (which will
+Next, copy the hydrusrv database template to the `data` directory:
-be mounted as a Docker volume later):

 ```zsh
 user@local:hydrusrv-docker$ cp hydrusrv/storage/app.db.template data/app.db